boulder-on/JPassport/README.md

 a large header file then JExtract is likely an easier tool for you to use if you don't already have interfaces defined for JNA.

 **Java 22** is required to use this library.
-There are separate branches for Java 17 and higher support.
+There are separate branches for Java 17 to 22.

 The Foreign Linker API is final in Java 22.